oVirt/ovirt-site/source/documentation/draftinstallationguide.html.md

 **Summary**

-Red Hat Enterprise Virtualization data centers have a compatibility version.
-The compatibility version indicates the version of Red Hat Enterprise Virtualization that the data center is intended to be compatible with.
+oVirt data centers have a compatibility version.
+The compatibility version indicates the version of oVirt that the data center is intended to be compatible with.
 All clusters in the data center must support the desired compatibility level.

 <div class="alert alert-info">
 **Note:** To change the data center compatibility version, you must have first updated all the clusters in your data center to a level that supports your desired compatibility level.